 In 1978, when I was a grad student at North Texas, we were installing a new master control room for the College of Music.
 Back then, the discussion had to do with contrasting front and rear wall treatments.
 Our room was designed with a live front, monitors mounted on a wooden wall, with the rear wall deadened by at least three feet of soft insulation.
-Some designers, back then, thought you should have the opposite, speakers on a dead, no reflection, wall with a live, reflexive wall behind you.

 I need some help choosing the right equipment for my brand new studio.